Assessments

 Examples of presentations or questions that can be assessed in our clinics include:

-• Cognitive ability (e.g., IQ, reading, decision-making, problem solving)
+• Cognitive ability (e.g., IQ, reading, decision-making, problem solving, attention)

 • Academic achievement potential (e.g., giftedness)